MS NOW hosts Ali Veshi, Mika Brzezinski and Joe Scarborough, and Rachel Maddow

 More big changes are in store for MS NOW, formerly known as MSNBC, which rebranded in November 2025 after the cable news network was spun off from NBC Universal to become part of a new media company called Versant.
 The rebrand has gone well, with its daily viewership up 25% since the change, per the Los Angeles Times.

 But on March 18, 2026, the network announced more changes: a major shakeup to its lineup, including the departure of anchor Ana Cabrera and daytime lineup shifts.
+Find our report on the new MS NOW schedule starting in June here.

 Ana Cabrera Says She’s ‘Truly Grateful’ for Her Time at MS NOW